mdks/rm-redgreen/README.md

 * Autotest functionality with Guard
 * A ported ansiterm.rb for terminal colors
 * 3 styles of colorized Bacon output (00-redgreen.rb)
+* nearly-headless iOS Simulator via an AppleScript in the Guardfile

 Instructions
 -----